 - Budget: Make sure you increase your budget to a reasonable level so you don’t run out of spend before, during and after Prime day – there is a spill-over effect leading up to and after Prime day with sales increasing before and after with a massive spike during the 1 ½ of prime day.

 - Check that you are advertising Products: With increased competition generally and especially during Prime you want to make sure

 - Campaign Structure and ACoS targets

-The deadline for having inventory delivered to Amazon to be ready in time for prime day is June 27 – that is just 15 days away.
+The deadline for delivering inventory to Amazon in time for prime day is June 27 – that is just 15 days away!